 Is there anything more annoying in this world?

-So, what to do when Keurig is not working, and all lights are on?
+So, what to do when Keurig not working all lights on?

 No need for panic, we can fix it together!